longvuwee/SE_4348_Project_3/devlog.md

 work on BTree algorithm in another python file.

-create a class for the BTree nodes and a class for the BTree.
+create a class for the BTree nodes and a class for the BTree. added a insert, print, and search method

+# 12-8-24 12:40 AM

+added a load_from_file method and input.csv file to test the load option and check if the keys and values are inserted correctly to the BTree